-The Charter School adopted Statement of Financial Accounting Standards (SFAS) No. 117, Financial Statements for Not-for-Profit Organizations.
 The Charter School is required to report information about its financial position and activities in three classes of net assets: unrestricted, temporarily restricted, and permanently restricted net assets.
-The Charter School had no permanently restricted net assets as of June 30, 2012.
+The Charter School had no permanently restricted net assets as of June 30, 2013.
 In addition, the Charter School is required to present a Statement of Cash Flows.